jtsu/IOSXE_Post_ConfigDiff/README.md

   ```

 ## Guestshell setup
-IOX needs to be enable for guestshell
+IOX needs to be enable for guestshell.
   ```
   iox
   ```

-Then enable guestshell
+Then enable guestshell.
   ```
   guestshell enable
   ```

-Enter guestsheel  to install python  modules and setup DNS
+Enter guestshell to install python  modules and setup DNS.
   ```
   guestshell
   ```

-Config guestshell DNS
+Config guestshell DNS.
   ```
   echo "nameserver 208.67.222.222" | sudo tee --append /etc/resolv.conf
   ```

-Install requests module
+Install requests module.
   ```
   sudo pip install requests
   ```

 Copy the python script to the EEM user policy directory.

-**NOTE:** You can copy the script to a directory in guestshell or you can create a
-directory on the flash from the IOS-XE CLI.
+**NOTE:** You can copy the script to a directory in guestshell or you can create a directory on the flash from the IOS-XE CLI.

 You can type `exit` to return to IOS-XE.

 **NOTE:** The guestshell environment will persist across reboots.
-It will not revert to the default state unless you do a `guestshell destory` followed by another `guestshell enable`.
+It will not revert to the default state unless you do a `guestshell destory` and enable guestshell again.

 ## Run the app
 Time to run the app by making a configuration change on the switch.
-Log in to webex teams and check your teams room for the message.
+Login to WebEx Teams and check your Teams room for the message.

-**NOTE:** Be sure to exit configuration mode since EEM is looking for a specific syslog message.
+**NOTE:** Be sure to exit configuration mode since EEM is looking for a specific syslog pattern.

 ## References
 Many thanks to Patrick Mosimann and the Cisco DevNet Team for sharing their scripts that was the basis for our app: